Angelmmiguel/pm/README.md

 # pm
-The easy way to access to your projects from console
+The easy way to access to your projects from ZSH.